yrmvgh/yiufcrawl/README.md

 ### v1.2 (currently deployed)

-* Experience overhaul
-    * Monsters don't give experience
-    * One potion of experience is generated on the floor of each level
-        * except for safe floors: temple, trove, bazaar
-    * Unique monsters and player ghosts drop one exp potion
-    * The player gains experience by:
-        * drinking a potion of experience
-        * entering a floor for the first time
-        * destroying altars (coming soon)
-    * Since mummies can't drink potions, they get much more experience for entering a new floor
-    * The amount of experience gained by drinking a potion of experience is based on what level the potion was drunk on.
-        * Players are incentivized to go as deep as possible before drinking the experience potion, greatly increasing the danger.
-    * Monster super spawning is no longer needed for players who spend too much time in a level.
-Since experience scumming is no longer possible, we don't need it.
-    * This allows for a new "runner" and "pacifist" challenge playstyles, that are more difficult than speed runs, but doable with enough skill.
-    * All kinds of new strategies are opened up
-        * You can delay gaining experience as much as possible to maximize how much you can get
-        * If you are very drained, and in a bad situation, you can drink a few experience potions to wash it away
-        * If you find a new weapon that you don't have skills for, set up training for it and drink a few experience potions, and you can immediately use it well!
-    * Level annotations are added if there is still an experience potion on the floor of the level, making it easy to tell which ones you've missed.
-    * Recommended strategy for first timers playing this way:
-        * clear the first 3 floors without drinking any exp potions
-        * then dive as deep into the dungeon as you dare
-            * meaning take the first stairs or shaft you see for as many floors down as you can
-            * if you run into trouble, go back up one floor to safety and drink the exp potions
-        * drink all of your exp potions
-        * then return to the 4th floor and begin clearing it
-        * save your exp potions until you are really struggling to keep up
-        * then do another deep dive
-        * if you have to skip a floor because of danger, and didn't get the exp potion, it will be annotated on your level overview page, so you can easily go back later when you are strong enough.
-    * rc file options can be used to disable all or part of this:
+* Options for experimenting with experience model changes (each option is shown with it's current default)
     * level_27_cap = false
         * when false, the level and skill cap is 99, and a smooth scale is used to determine how much exp is required for each level
         * when true, the old experience cap and scale is in place
     * exp_potion_on_each_floor = false
         * when true, an experience potion is placed on every floor
+            * this is used in combination with other options, for example, getting rid of monster experience and making the potion give you experience based on the floor you drink it on.
     * exp_from_new_floor = false
         * when true, arriving at a new floor will give experience
     * uniques_drop_exp_potions = false
         * when true, uniques and player ghosts will always drop an exp potion
         * when false, they don't, like before
-        * exp_percent_from_monsters = 100 (0-1000)
+    * exp_percent_from_monsters = 100 (-1000 - 1000)
         * when 0, killing a monster gives 0 experience
         * when 100, killing a monster gives the full experience it gave in standard crawl
-        * exp_percent_from_potions_on_floor = 0 (0-1000)
+    * exp_percent_from_potions = 0 (-1000 - 1000)
         * if exp_based_on_player_level = true
             * when 0, drinking a potion of experience gives 0 experience
             * when 100, drinking a potion of experience gives it's full amount
         * if exp_based_on_player_level = false
             * when 20, drinking a potion of experience gives 20% of the experience needed for the player to advance to the next xp level
             * when 100, drinking a potion of experience gives 100% of the experience needed for the player to advance to the next xp level
+    * exp_percent_from_new_branch_floor = 0 (-1000 - 1000)
+        * if 0, no experience is gained by reaching a new floor
+        * if 50
+            * and exp_based_on_player_level = false
+                * each new floor the player reaches gives the player experience based on the depth of the floor
+                * 50 here means 50% of the "normal" amount.
+100% would give a balanced game if there were no other sources of experience.
+            * and exp_based_on_player_level = true
+                * each new floor the player reaches gives the player 50% of the experience needed to advanced to the next level.
+        * only applies to floors that can have monsters on them.
+No experience is gained for safe floors (temple, trove, bazaar, or D:1)
     * exp_based_on_player_level = true
         * when false, potions of experience give experience relative to the floor the player is on
+            * this encourages the player to take additional risks by plunging deeper into the dungeon before drinking the potion
         * when true, experience is given relative to the players xl
             * if exp_percent_from_potions_on_floor = 100, for example, then the player gets 100% of the
               experience needed to advance to the next xl when drinking a potion.

 ### v1.1